CGI-FR/PIMO/demo/demo1/README.md

 This folder contains the first demo of PIMO.

-This demo shows how to use PIMO to mask simple datas contained in a file.
+This demo shows how to use PIMO to mask simple data contained in a file.
 Data that will be used in this demo are contained in the `data.jsonl` file, the 5 lines from this file are identical ( `{"age": 28, "name":"Toto", "surname":"Martin", "town": "Nantes"}` ) to see effects of the different masks.

 #### **`data.jsonl`**
 ```json